bucs110fall2024/final-project-cheng/final-project/README.md

 Expected Outcome: In response to the P key, the game should pause and a pause screen should appear.
 By pressing the P key again, the game should resume.

+Test case 5: Preview Box
+Test description: Verify the peview box updates after placing a tetromino block down.
+1. Start the game.
+2. Look at the preview box to the top right of the window.
+3. Note the blocks on it currently.
+4. Press spacebar to instantly drop a tetrimino block.
+5. Look at the preview box again.
+6. Verify that a new block has appeared.

+Expected Outcome: The preview box should have a new tetrimino block on display every time the user drops a block.